 On receipt of a complaint by a company, business or individual, it must relate to an act or practice of FCC and we must:

-We take care to ensure that the personal information you give us on our websites is protected, with electronic security systems in place, including the use of firewalls and data encryption.
+We take care to ensure that the personal information you give us on our websites and mobile applications are protected, with electronic security systems in place, including the use of firewalls and data encryption.
 Depending on the FCC organisation with which you deal, user identifiers, passwords or other access codes may also be used to control access to your personal information.
-Please refer to the website of those FCC organisations with which you transact electronically for more information on our website specific privacy and security procedures.
+Please refer to the website and mobile applications of those FCC organisations with which you transact electronically for more information on our website specific privacy and security procedures.

 You may be able to access external websites by clicking on links we have provided.
 Those other websites are not subject to our privacy standards, policies and procedures.
 You will need to contact or review those websites directly to ascertain their privacy standards, policies and procedures.